What’s the Real Cost of Medical School?

 Medical School Loans

-The financial aid application process for medical school is similar to the one for college—the school’s financial aid office will follow a protocol, which includes filling out the Free Application for Federal Student Aid (FAFSA) form.
+The financial aid application process for medical school is similar to the one for colleges—the school’s financial aid office will follow a protocol, which includes filling out the Free Application for Federal Student Aid (FAFSA) form.
 After your application has been processed, you will likely qualify for two federal loans, the Direct Unsubsidized Loan and the Direct PLUS Loan.
 The interest accumulated while you are in school will be added to the overall loan balance when you graduate.
 It’s important to monitor your student loans for any changes.
 Talk to your financial aid office to see if they recommend any tools to help you better manage your debt.

 HPSP and Military Scholarships for Medical School